BATTLE OF THE

 have the reenactment on the ground where the teepees of the Indian Village were

-located, between Custer's Last Stand Hill and Reno-Benteen Battlefield.
+located and where Custer's Companies attacked, between Custer's Last Stand Hill and Reno-Benteen Battlefield.
+There is so

 This battle has been called Custer's Last Stand for over a century, with the